Delaware

 Enforceability of Waiver of Consequential Damages Clauses

-At least one Delaware court in an unpublished opinion has directly addressed the enforcement of waiver of consequential damages clauses in the construction context.
+Delaware courts have directly addressed and upheld a waiver of consequential damages in the construction context.
 In Smyrna Hospitality, LLC v.
 Petrucon Const., Inc., 2013 WL 6039287 (Del.
 Super.
 Ct.
-2013) (unpublished), the court discussed the parties’ mutual waiver of consequential damages clause (Article 4.3.10 of the AIA A201-1997) and held that the contract clearly waived consequential damages.
-The Smyrna Court relied on general contract interpretation concepts to determine that the contract was susceptible to one meaning, namely, that the defendant was responsible for the costs of repair under the agreement, but not consequential damages, as defined by the agreement.
+2013) (unpub.), the court discussed the parties’ mutual waiver of consequential damages clause (Article 4.3.10 of the AIA A201-1997) and held that the contract clearly waived consequential damages.
+The Smyrna court relied on general contract interpretation concepts to determine that the contract was susceptible to one meaning, namely, that the defendant was responsible for the costs of repair under the agreement, but not consequential damages, as defined by the agreement.
 Id. at *3–4.
+In Iron Branch Assocs., LP v.
+Hartford Fire Ins.
+Co., 559 F. Supp.
+3d 368, 383 (D. Del.
+2021) the court, applying Delaware law, found that a surety’s liability, which was coextensive with its principal, was limited by the waiver of consequential damages provision in the underlying construction contract.
 See also Delmarva Power & Light Co. v.
 ABB Power T&D Co., Inc., 2002 WL 840564, at *4 (Del.
 Super.
 Ct.
-2002) (unpublished) (recognizing in a matter involving the interpretation of Del.
+2002) (unpub.) (recognizing in a matter involving the interpretation of Del.
 Code Ann. tit.
 6, § 2-719 that a “contractual provision excluding consequential damages is enforceable” and further explaining that “under Delaware law, a party may limit the remedies available to the other party, provided the remedy excluding consequential damages, does not fail of its essential purpose, and is not unconscionable”).

 In the context of transactions for the sale of goods, the Delaware Uniform Commercial Code allows a buyer to recover consequential damages from the seller under appropriate circumstances.
 See Del.
 Code Ann. tit.
 6, §§ 2-711 – 2-714, 2-715(2).
 However, Delaware code section 2-719 of title 6 permits the buyer and the seller to contract to limit or exclude consequential damages unless the contractually specified limitation or exclusion is unconscionable or where the circumstances cause the contractually specified limited or exclusive remedy to fail of its essential purpose.
 See, e.g., J.A.
 Jones v.
 City of Dover, 372 A.2d 540, 549 (Del.
 Super.
 Ct.
-1977) (applying limitation of liability provisions from UCC § 2-719).
+1977) (applying limitation of liability provisions from UCC § 2-719); Pig Imp.
+Co. v.
+Middle States Holding Co., 943 F. Supp.
+392, 400 (D. Del.
+1996) (A limitation of remedies clause was not substantively unconscionable and therefore enforceable).

 Application of Economic Loss Doctrine